-Summer is coming!
-Pools are opening, invitations to lakeside barbecues are on the horizon and the beach beckons!
 What’s a mama to do with her infant when she wants to enjoy the water?
-Here’s a DIY so simple, even this stumbling seamstress managed it!
+Here’s a simple DIY idea to make your own ring sling that even a stumbling seamstress can manage it!

-- 2-2.5 yards of athletic mesh fabric.
-This is the stretchy, breathable stuff they make basketball shorts out of.
-I ordered mine from Fabric.com (in my favorite color, of course), for less than $2 a yard!
+- 2-2.5 yards of athletic mesh fabric, which is a type of material that is breathable, you can often find in basketball shorts.
+Of course, I ordered mine from Fabric.com (in my favorite color) for less than $2 a yard!

 - A set of sling rings, which you can order from SlingRings for about $3.
-I ordered a sampler set of the nylon rings so I could test which size worked best for my sling, and I settled on the small ones.
-I chose nylon over aluminum to avoid any rust issues and because they are less slippery — the mesh is already a pretty smooth fabric, so the nylon feels more secure than metal to me.
+I ordered a sampler set of the nylon rings to test which size worked best for my sling, and I settled on the small ones.
+I chose nylon over aluminum to avoid rust issues.
+Because they are less slippery — the mesh is already a pretty smooth fabric, so the nylon feels more secure than metal.

 - Optional item: A sewing machine and/or needle and thread.
-I hemmed my sling to make it sturdier and easier to adjust, but this is not absolutely necessary.
-And believe me, if you choose to hem, it doesn’t have to be done to a golden standard of sewing.
-I have the skills of a 12-year-old with my sewing machine, but my sling works just fine!
+Hem the sling makes it sturdier and easier to adjust, but this is unnecessary.
+If you choose to hem, it doesn’t have to be done to a golden standard of sewing.
+Even the most basic sewing machine skill will work just fine.

-Step 1: Lay the mesh out on the floor and cut it in half lengthwise.
-Now you have the potential to make two slings: one for you and one for a friend!
+Step 1: Lay the mesh on the floor and cut it in half lengthwise.
+This will allow you to make two slings: one for you and one for a friend!
 I passed off my extra mesh to another mama and told her what size rings she needed to order to make herself a $3 sling.
 Needless to say, she was pretty psyched.

 Step 2: If you want to hem your sling, hem the edges with a straight stitch.
-Hemming may help the fabric to hold up better through repeated wear and washing, and it makes adjusting the sling a little bit easier.
+Hemming may help the fabric to hold up better through repeated wear and washing, making adjusting the sling a little bit easier.

 Step 4: Put your baby comfortably into the sling and enjoy the pool!

-Plus, babies who might be scared of the water otherwise will often stay calm if they feel secure and snug attached to mom.
+Plus, babies who might be scared of the water will often stay calm if they feel secure and snugly attached to their mom.

-Because athletic mesh is stretchy, heavier babies may cause the sling to sag and/or slip, so always be vigilant when wearing your baby!
+Due to the athletic mesh being stretchy, heavier babies may cause the sling to sag and slip, so always be vigilant when wearing your baby!